David S. Mann: 1992 election

-Ahead of the 1992 House of Representatives elections, incumbent representative Charlie Luken of Ohio's 1st congressional district announced that he would not seek re-election after already winning the June primary.
+Ahead of the 1992 House of Representatives elections, incumbent representative Charlie Luken of Ohio's 1st congressional district announced that he would not seek re-election after already winning the June Democratic primary.
 Mann was term-limited in the City Council and was considering a campaign for a judicial position, but instead decided to run for the congressional seat, stating that his name recognition would help propel him to victory.
 Mann won the three-week special primary to become the Democratic nominee, narrowly defeating State Senator William Bowen.
 Mann won 51% of the vote in the general election, defeating both Republican-backed independent Stephen Grote and Libertarian-affiliated independent Jim Berns.

 Tenure

 Mann began serving in the 103rd United States Congress in 1993.
 While in the House, he sponsored five bills and served on the House Armed Services and House Judiciary Committees.
 Mann voted against President Bill Clinton's stimulus package and budget proposal and was skeptical towards Clinton's health care plan.
 Mann also called for further investigation into the Whitewater controversy.
 His opposition to much of Clinton's agenda led an article in The Washington Post to state that he "often behaves more like a Republican than a Democrat".
 Mann supported some Clinton-backed initiatives, such as the Brady Bill, which established a waiting period of five days for handgun purchases.
 Mann voted in favor of the North American Free Trade Agreement (NAFTA), which damaged his reputation with some of his allies in organized labor.
 Mann voted for the 1994 Crime Bill, which he later said he regretted.
 After learning that one of his sons was gay, he voted in favor of Barney Frank's failed 1994 bill to prohibit anti-LGBT discrimination.